SleepDaemon/Better-Windows/README.md

 10. [Notepad++](https://notepad-plus-plus.org/) (FOSS text editor with extra features and support)

->I use and recommend Notepad++, as it supports more file types and it makes it easier when making modifications to certain files.

 11. Music Player of your choice
     - [Harmonoid](https://github.com/harmonoid/harmonoid) (FOSS, YTM support, doesn't run on electron.js, runs on Flutter instead.)
     - [Foobar2000](https://www.foobar2000.org/) (used among music enthusiast)